Graduate Awards & Scholarships

 - Cover letter, outlining scholarly achievements (GPA; publications; professional presentations; and departmental, university, or professional awards, for example) and academic/career goals.

-- One-page narrative of your current research, including how you plan to use the award (i.e., to support travel to conduct research or present findings at a conference)
+- A narrative of your current research, no more than two pages (1,000 words), including how you might use the award (i.e., to support travel to conduct research or present findings at a conference.
+NOTE: this is not a grant and you are not obligated to document your use of the prize money! )

 - Application form, including signatures of your director of graduate studies and department or program chair, indicating your good standing in the program